-A parent's and student's signature on the annual acknowledgment for the Parent-Student Handbook serves as the parent's and child's agreement to comply with and support St. Philip's School and Community Center.
+The parent's enrollment or reenrollment of their child(ren) at St. Philip's School and Community Center is their acknowledgement of the Parent-Student Handbook and serves as the parent's and child's agreement to comply with and support St. Philip's School and Community Center.
+Any concerns should be addressed in writing to the Principal on or before enrollment or reenrollment.